Baccalaureate Degree Program

 The purpose of the Contract Major (CM) is to allow highly motivated students to follow a course of study outside the boundaries of established majors.
 In offering the option of a CM, the faculty of Augustana College encourages students to be creative in constructing their learning experiences.
 The CM allows students to draw upon the wealth of coursework offered at the College to develop a major that corresponds to their particular interests and goals.
 In addition, this program allow students to create a course of study outside department and interdisciplinary majors.

-Students must be in good standing, with an overall grade-point average of 3.30 or above at the time of application.
+Eligible students must be pursuing the Bachelor of Arts degree, be in good standing, with an overall grade-point average of 3.30 or above at the time of application.
 Contract majors consist of a minimum of 28 credits and are represented by at least three different academic disciplines.
 Students with a contract major will not double or triple major, but may pursue a minor if they choose.

 See the Contract Major section of the catalog for the proposal process and requirements.